Genevieve Mooy

 Genevieve Mooy is an Australian actress.
 She has had a career on both stage and screen.

+Career

-She has appeared in stage productions such as Coral Browne - This F***ing Lady and The Appleton Ladies’ Potato Race She was a regular on the first two series of Frontline.
+Mooy has appeared in stage productions such as Coral Browne - This F***ing Lady and The Appleton Ladies’ Potato Race.

+She was a regular on the first two series of Frontline.
 She was nominated for the AFI Award for Best Actress in a Supporting Role in 1985 for Emoh Ruo.

+In March 2022, Mooy was named in the cast for Netflix series Wellmania.
+Mooy reunited onscreen with Celeste Barber, as Mooy taught Barber while she was in drama school.